chasedehan/BoostARoota/README.md

 ## Future Functionality (i.e. Current Shortcomings)
 The text file `FS_algo_basics.txt` details how I was thinking through the algorithm and what additional functionality was thought about during the creation.
- * Currently, you must pass in a OHE DataFrame.
-Would like to add more "smarter" reductions
-   * Ex/ Pass in categorical variables and keeps/drops all levels of the variable (rather than just dropping some dummy variable/levels)
-   * Ex/ Pass in categorical, drops some levels and returns dataframe in the same form
-     * Have run into problems with dimensions and names differing - would like to fix this
  * Preprocessing Steps - Need some first pass filters for reducing dimensionality right off the bat
    * Check and drop _identical_ features, leaving option to drop highly correlated variables
    * Drop variables with near-zero-variance to target variable (creating threshold will be difficult)